Best Place to Order Checks Online - Check Printing Companies, Rated

 A Check I Wrote Hasn’t Been Cashed Yet

 This is a dilemma for check writers everywhere.
 When you send a check as a payment or gift, it’s frustrating when it doesn’t get cashed in a timely fashion.
-In a January 2019 article on The Balance, Justin Pritchard says it’s best to take action to cleared things up when this happens, especially if the check was written to pay someone you owe money to.
+In an article on The Balance, Justin Pritchard says it’s best to take action to cleared things up when this happens, especially if the check was written to pay someone you owe money to.
 Undeposited checks can be particularly problematic if you are a business owner.

 If you wrote the check to pay money you owe a person or business, the first step is to contact the recipient to see if they received it and to ask them to deposit it.
 If that fails, contact them again and ask that they officially notify you if they have not been paid.
 If the check arrived but has not been cashed in a timely manner, you could send a new one.
 However, it’s best to stop payment on the first check and even get the payee to sign a document stating they will not deposit two checks, according to Pritchard.